AlcibiadesCleinias/esthetique-telegram-bot/README.md

 - [ ] in-code todos about chat_history app (telethon ) verification asking
 - [ ] auto title image change
 - [ ] telegram logger: send error messages to admins
+- [ ] it is possible to hack statistic results via providing similar emojis but the ones not from a template and allowed.
+Thus, by providing other emojis hacker could manipulate what he wants to be counted in final result.

 ## Acknowledgement
 - Bot structure is a bit according to https://github.com/Arwichok/asyncbot